google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

   up an `<audio>` element as the input source to the Web Audio API.
 Hopefully, the proposed [Web AudioFocus API] will improve the situation in the near future.
-- Media Mession API calls will affect media notifications only if they come from the same frame as the media resource.
+- Media Mession calls will affect media notifications only if they come from the same frame as the media resource.
 See the snippet below.

 <pre class="prettyprint">
 &lt;iframe id="iframe">